rishabh7823/advanced-DCDC/README.md

 1.Macros are digital logic and needs IP's

 ### RISC-V Instruction Set Architecture {ISA}
-* If we want to transfer a C code to a computer/hardwar.Its first made to a assembly language program/RISC-V assembly language and to machine language program/binary program language then its passed to the layot.
+* If we want to transfer a C code to a computer/hardware.Its first made to a assembly language program/RISC-V assembly language and then to machine language program/binary program language then its passed to the layout.
-* we have to implement RISC-V specification to some RTC and then to the layot.
+* we have to implement RISC-V specification to some RTC and then to the layout.

 ### lets go more deep
 * The apps enter our computer in this way :-